 Both of the star blocks are made from nine 4.5″ squares combining half-square triangles and solid blocks.
 I recommend laying the block out and then sewing them together row by row, one block at a time, to keep everything where it should be.

 Sew the horizontal rows together and press according to the diagram.
-Top and bottom rows are pressed outward and the middle rows are pressed to the center.
+The top and bottom rows are pressed outward and the middle rows are pressed to the center.

 Next, match up the top and middle rows, the seams should nest together, this keeps your points lined up and helps keep the blocks square.
 Repeat with the bottom row.

 Press the blocks open with the seams going toward the center.
 When all of your blocks are finished it’s time to sew them together.

 Making the Table Runner

 The secret to getting the blocks lined up perfectly is to rotate the center block 1/4 turn so the seams will nest together.
 Sew the blocks and press towards the outside where you have fewer seams.

-Give the runner a quick press and them make your quilt sandwich layering the quilt top you just made, batting and a piece of backing.
+Give the runner a quick press and then make your quilt sandwich by layering the quilt top you just made, batting, and a piece of backing.

 Small runners like this are perfect for straight-line quilting with a walking foot (or a regular foot if you either don’t have a walking foot or it’s too much of a pain to switch feet).

 I ended up popping my runner on my quilt frame and did some loopy meandering in the background and back-and-forth U’s on the HSTs.
 I also did terrible freehand flowers in the center but let’s not focus on those.